Dyab Abou Jahjah official website

 By Dyab Abou Jahjah

-« The terrorists want to destroy our way of life », or « they hate us because of who we are » are the most common held opinions by western politicians and opinion makers when it comes to explaining why attacks are taking place in Europe.
-However, if one analyses the vision and ideology of ISIS, based on primary sources and on its own literature, this line does not hold.
+"The terrorists want to destroy our way of life" or "they hate us because of who we are"—these are the most commonly held explanations offered by Western politicians and opinion makers when addressing attacks in Europe.
+However, a closer analysis of the vision and ideology of ISIS, based on primary sources and its own literature, reveals that this narrative does not hold up.

 2 Comments